Sofia started school on Friday the 13th, unlucky for some but not in this case it seems…

 The four of us then headed straight off to go and check out a venue for Sofia’s next birthday party.
 Her birthday isn’t until December, but last year taught me that forward planning is key Planning a child’s birthday party.

 We had to run a few errands so didn’t bother going back home as it was a 12pm pick up.
 In no time at all we were on our way back to collect her.

-Semi-disaster struck, and when we were five minutes from the school we came to the very busy crossroads and the traffic lights were out.
+Semi-disaster struck; we were five minutes from the school at a very busy crossroads and the traffic lights were out.
 It was chaos.
 I ended up queued outside of the classroom door at 12.02pm.
 The children were still coming out one by one as I got there so Sofia wasn’t sat on her own.
 However, she was the last one to be collected #FAIL.
 I felt really terrible.
 Matt thought I was insane.

 At 8.50am someone came out and unlocked the gate.
-There was a semblance of politeness, but we were all chomping at the bit to get in and to the cloakroom.
-Now that was pandemonium.
-As I looked at the narrow, single door opening, I breathed a massive sigh of relief that I didn’t have the double buggy with me.
+There was a semblance of politeness.
+However, we were all chomping at the bit to get in and to the cloakroom.
+It was pandemonium.
+I looked at the narrow, single door opening and breathed a massive sigh of relief that I didn’t have the double buggy with me.

-I didn’t get the memo about bringing in photos from their summer holidays, so I did an emergency order with Truprint over the weekend (they’ve been doing a fab 150 prints and P&P for £10), but even they couldn’t fulfil the order that quickly, so yesterday I was emailing over pics to Matt at work to print up, and then spent an evening labelling and sticky back plastic-ing.
+I didn’t get the memo about bringing in photos from their summer holidays, so I did emergency printouts and then spent an evening labelling and sticky back plastic-ing.

 On Sofia’s first day, I received a letter about the first PTA meeting, which is this Thursday, and another letter about Jeans for Genes day this Friday (must remember no uniform).
 Then there’s a reading meeting next week.